+The Company did not incur any organizational costs for the year ended December 31, 2016.
 The Company incurred organizational costs of \$304,724 for the period January 29, 2015 (date of inception) through December 31, 2015.
 Organization costs included the cost of incorporating, including the cost of legal services and other fees pertaining to the Company's organization.
 These costs were expensed on the Company's statement of operations as incurred.
-The Company also incurred offering costs of \$145,358 for the period January 29, 2015 (date of inception) through December 31, 2015.
-The Company's offering costs included legal fees and other costs pertaining to the preparation of the Company' Registration Statement and sale of the Company's shares of common stock.
-The Company capitalized these expenses and amortized them on a straight-line basis.
-The amortization is included within professional fees and other expenses within the statement of operations and amounted to \$72,679 for the period January 29, 2015.
+The Company also incurred offering costs of \$145,358 in prior periods.
+The Company's offering costs included legal fees and other costs pertaining to the preparation of the Company' registration statement on Form 10 (the "Registration Statement") and sale of the Company's shares of common stock.
+The Company capitalized these expenses and amortized them on a straight-line basis over a twelve-month period.
+The amortization is included within professional fees and other expenses within the statement of operations and amounted to \$72,679 for each of the year ended December 31, 2016 and the period January 29, 2015 to December 31, 2015.